jh3nd3rs0n/jargyle/README.md

 ```

-Also, you will need to specify the name of the class that extends `jargyle.server.socks5.UsernamePasswordAuthenticator` along with a string value
+Also, you will need to have the setting `socks5.usernamePasswordAuthenticator` to specify the name of the class that extends `jargyle.server.socks5.UsernamePasswordAuthenticator` along with a string value

 The following are two provided classes you can use: